SwarupUkil/major-project/proposal.md

 ## Nice To Have
 - Sprites for characters, attacks, the game map
 - Animations for transitions
-- The boss has an AI that can respond to the players attacks
+- The boss has an AI that can respond to the players attacks (e.g dodging)
 - Another Boss
 - Some tid-bits of story that hints at what the game is about